ibm-cloud-docs/key-protect/grant-access-keys.md

 {: #grant-access-keys-next-steps}

 You can also create an access policy via the {{site.data.keyword.keymanagementserviceshort}} [API](/apidocs/iam-policy-management#create-policy){: external} or the {{site.data.keyword.keymanagementserviceshort}} [CLI plugin](/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_user_policy_create){: external}.

-- To automate key management with Terraform, see the [KMS All-Inclusive module](https://github.com/terraform-ibm-modules/terraform-ibm-kms-all-inclusive){: external} module.
-You can explore all available modules in the [Terraform IBM Modules registry](https://registry.terraform.io/namespaces/terraform-ibm-modules){: external}.